 Now, it’s time to see whether Disney’s Caribbean Beach Resort can pull off a Rudy against the heavy favorite…

-Cost: Caribbean Beach Resort – On average, Disney’s Polynesian Resort costs somewhere between double and triple what Disney’s Caribbean Beach Resort costs.
+Cost: Caribbean Beach Resort – On average, Disney’s Polynesian Resort costs almost triple what Disney’s Caribbean Beach Resort costs.
 Even with discounts factored in, the Poly is still at least double the cost of Caribbean Beach every single night of the year.
-(In some cases, such as during Free Dining, Caribbean Beach is an even better value.)
+(In some cases, Caribbean Beach is an even better value.)

 This is the backdrop against which the rest of this comparison is set.
 Now, we’re not saying the Poly needs to be twice (or more) as good than Caribbean Beach to be the ultimate victor.
 As mentioned, we’re not grading everything else on a curve.
 The reason being is simple: while cost is objective, its relative weight is subjective.
 For some people, it matters a lot.
 For others, money is no object, and absolute best is still absolute best.
 In other words, you might want to make a mental note of that huge price difference as you read the rest of this.
 Or, you might not…